The 10 best Gumloop alternatives in 2026 for AI workflow automation, compared on features, ease of use, and pricing.

 OpenClaw

 OpenClaw is an open-source personal AI assistant that runs on your own machine and connects to you through your chat apps.
-It features persistent memory, full system access, browser control, and an extensible skill/plugin system that lets it take real actions like sending emails, managing calendars, running shell commands, and monitoring websites.
-OpenClaw supports Anthropic, OpenAI, and local models, and keeps your data private by default.
-It has a passionate developer community and 50+ integrations, but requires either self-hosting technical know-how or a paid cloud subscription to get started.
+It features persistent memory, full system access, browser control, and an extensible skill system that lets it take real actions like sending emails, managing calendars, running shell commands, and monitoring websites.
+OpenClaw supports Anthropic, OpenAI, and local models, keeping your data private by default.
+It has a passionate developer community and over 50 integrations, offering both a fully managed cloud subscription and a self-hosted option.

 Product details

-Runs on your own machine: Your data stays private by default — supports Mac, Windows, Linux, and local AI models.
+Runs on your own machine: Keep your data private by default with support for Mac, Windows, Linux, and local AI models.

-Works across chat apps: Talk to it via WhatsApp, Telegram, Discord, Slack, Signal, or iMessage.
+Works across chat apps: Talk to your assistant via WhatsApp, Telegram, Discord, Slack, Signal, or iMessage.

 Persistent memory and context: Remembers your preferences, past conversations, and business context across sessions.

-Extensible with skills and plugins: Community-built skills plus the ability to create your own — or let OpenClaw write them itself.
+Extensible with skills and plugins: Use community-built skills, create your own, or let OpenClaw write them for you.

 Pricing

-OpenClaw Cloud: $59/month ($29.50 for the first month with 50% off) — fully managed, all API costs included (Claude, GPT-4, Gemini via smart model routing), zero setup, automatic updates, running in 60 seconds.
+OpenClaw Cloud: $59/month ($29.50 for the first month) for a fully managed setup with all API costs included, zero setup, and automatic updates

 8.